 Construction workers spend a large part of each day surrounded by equipment and machinery that can malfunction, or objects can fall from a significant height.
 Falling objects can include tools, buckets, lumber, bolts, equipment, or debris.
 What may not seem like a large or threatening object can cause a devastating injury when dropped from above.
-If you have suffered an injury resulting from a falling object at a construction site, we want to speak with you!
+If you have suffered an injury resulting from a falling object at a construction site, our Chicago falling objects in construction attorneys want to speak with you!

-Call our Chicago personal injury lawyers for a free consultation about your accident and how we can help you recover the compensation you need to make a full recovery!
+Call our Chicago construction accident lawyers for a free consultation about your accident and how we can help you recover the compensation you need to make a full recovery!